ftmsemu/making_a_dumb_hometrainer_smart/README.md

 user-provided plugins available that you can choose from!

 ![](.//media/image51.jpeg){width="1.6777777777777778in"
+height="1.9701388888888889in"}

-height="1.9701388888888889in"}To make a long story short -- there were several errors with my code, that I was able to find using the Logic software.
+To make a long story short -- there were several errors with my code, that I was able to find using the Logic software.
 The first and biggest mistake was that I was instantiating the completely wrong handler for that display controller.
 The u8g2 library features a large list of supported controllers with different protocols